viki-sh/League-Analysis/README.md

   frameborder="0"
 ></iframe>

 Our p-value is 0.2720, which means that under a significance level of 0.05, we **fail to reject the null hypothesis**.
-This indicates that our model is fair for both the blue and red sides, and any observed difference is likely due to random chance.
+This indicates that our model is likely fair for both the blue and red sides, and any observed difference is likely due to random chance.